 Communities and Lifelong Learning is part of the Education Service of Midlothian Council.
-Communities and Lifelong Learning support young people, adults and families to improve their life chances through the and Lifelong Learning also work with communities to develop groups, improve local neighbourhoods, link into Community Councils, neighbourhood plans and other organisations in Midlothian.
+Communities and Lifelong Learning support young people, adults and families to improve their life chances through the development of skills for learning, life and work.
+Communities and Lifelong Learning also work with communities to develop groups, improve local neighbourhoods, link into Community Councils, neighbourhood plans and other organisations in Midlothian.
 This consists of universal provision which is open to all and targeted provision which may be delivered to specific groups such as parents/carers, young people not engaging in school, disabilities groups, etc. Communities and Lifelong Learning works with key partners to implement initiatives such as Developing Scotland's Young Workforce, Positive Destinations and Employability.